Floydlang/floyd/Docs/Floyd toplevel.md

 - Try to keep instructions and data in CPU caches.

-???
-Have pipeline-part instead of supermap()?
-???
-No, supermap() is a better solution.

 This allows you to configure a number of steps with queues between them.
 You supply a function for each step.
 All settings can be altered via UI or programatically.